Communication and Media Studies Course Offerings

 An examination of theory and research in several non-linguistic codes and the effects on human communication behavior.
 Topic areas covered include touch, movement, space, vocal characteristics and appearance.
 Prerequisite: COME 122.

 COME 324 Persuasion

 Examines theoretical and practical applications of persuasive communication.
-You will be exposed to traditional theories of persuasion and to current trends in empirical persuasion research.
-You will learn to construct and deliver persuasive messages in group and individual settings.
+Students are exposed to traditional theories of persuasion and to current trends in empirical persuasion research.
+Students construct and deliver persuasive messages in group and individual settings.
 Prerequisite: COME 122.
 Fall semester.